Why is There White Film on Glassware, Dishes and the Dishwasher Interior? Could it Be Your Dishwasher Detergent?

 How Can You Still Get Clean Dishes?

 It’s important to not let food dry on your dishes, i.e., scrape or rinse your glasses and plates before placing in the dishwasher when you don’t plan on running it right away.
 The easiest way to remove the white film is to run your glassware and dishware through a dishwasher cycle using citric acid.
-You can use the GE Citric Acid cleaning kit or purchase citric acid or Lemi Shine® at the local supermarket.
+You can use our Citric Acid cleaning kit or purchase citric acid or Lemi Shine® at the local supermarket.